The best free software for writers

 A fully-featured alternative to Microsoft Word, completely free.
 Part of the superb LibreOffice suite

 LibreOffice is a free, open source alternative to Microsoft Office, and that means its Writer word processing app has many of the power features of Microsoft Word without the accompanying price tag.

-Designed specifically for creating your own ebooks ready to publish online
+Designed specifically for creating your own ebooks and getting them ready to publish online

 Many writing apps concentrate on print, but of course we're Kindle kids now and many authors publish direct to ebooks.
 There are lots of ways to do that, including exporting from your favourite word processor, but Sigil is designed specifically for ebook editing; it isn't something that's been bolted onto an existing print-focused app.

-It offers WYSIWYG editing, runs on Windows, Mac and (some) Linux, enables you to check imported documents against the EPUB standard and can sort out formatting and fix your editing too.
+It offers WYSIWYG editing, enables you to check imported documents against the EPUB standard, and can sort out formatting and fix your editing.
 It's also expandable via plugins to add even more features.

 A powerful multi-platform screenwriting tool that's a good choice for budding playwrights

 If your words' appearance is as important as their meaning, give Scribus a go: it's a free, highly-rated desktop publishing application for Linux, OS X and Windows that's capable of producing entire magazines (a little like a cut-down version of Adobe InDesign).

 It's been kicking around - and regularly updated - since 2001, and while it's a little tricky to use at first it offers professional-grade publishing with layered, multi-page documents and good colour management support.